 The interrupts are enabled by IER[0-3].
 Care must be taken when handling these interrupts.
-Following a reset the transmitter interrupt is enabled, the SC16C2552 will issue an interrupt to indicate that Transmit Holding Register is empty.
-This interrupt must be serviced prior to continuing operations.
-The LSR register provides the current singular highest priority interrupt only.
-It could be noted that CTS and RTS interrupts have lowest interrupt priority.
-A condition can exist where a higher priority interrupt may mask the lower priority CTS/RTS interrupt(s).
-Only after servicing the higher pending interrupt will the lower priority CTS/RTS interrupt(s) be reflected in the status register.
+Following a reset if the transmitter interrupt is enabled, the SC16C2552B will issue an interrupt to indicate that Transmit Holding Register is empty.
+The ISR register provides the current singular highest priority interrupt only.
+It could be noted that a condition can exist where a higher priority interrupt may mask the lower priority interrupt(s).
+Only after servicing the higher pending interrupt will the lower priority interrupt(s) be reflected in the status register.
 Servicing the interrupt without investigating further interrupt conditions can result in data errors.

 When two interrupt conditions have the same priority, it is important to service these interrupts correctly.
 Receive Data Ready and Receive Time Out have the same interrupt priority (when enabled by IER[0]).
 The receiver issues an interrupt after the number of characters have reached the programmed trigger level.
-In this case, the SC16C2552 FIFO may hold more characters than the programmed trigger level.
+In this case, the SC16C2552B FIFO may hold more characters than the programmed trigger level.
 Following the removal of a data byte, the user should re-check LSR[0] for additional characters.
 A Receive Time Out will not occur if the receive FIFO is empty.
 The time-out counter is reset at the center of each stop bit received or each time the receive holding register (RHR) is read.
 The actual time-out value is 4 character time.